Shehabov/E-commerce--website/README.md

  - Download the entire code

 ![](https://i.imgur.com/mzqjgS4.png)
- - Open up the index.html.
+ - Run the folder on a local server (you can use Vscode).

 ## Contact
 Created by Shehab Beram - [here's my LinkedIn](https://www.linkedin.com/in/shehab-beram/) - contact me anytime!